AStefankiv/writing/how_to_contribute_to_open_source.md

 Once you find a project that interests you—whether it's in ed tech, healthcare, climate data, or even developer tools—spend a few minutes browsing its README.
 Does the project excite you?
 Do you understand its purpose?
 If yes, that’s a great sign.

 ## Anatomy of Open Source Projects

+Jumping into an open source project can sometimes feel overwhelming.
+Each project has it's contribution guide, markdown style, and structure.

+Luckily, most open source projects share some common things:
+- README.md

+What it is: The front door of the project.
+Purpose: Explains what the project does, how to install and use it, and sometimes how to contribute.
+Why it matters: If you don’t understand the README, it may not be the right project for you (yet).
+> **Tip**: Read this file carefully—it’s often your first guide to the project.

+- CONTRIBUTING.md (also "Contributor's guide", "How to contribute", "Development" etc.)

+What it is: A guide for contributors (like you).
+Purpose: Tells you how to set up the project, submit issues, create pull requests (PRs), and follow coding/documentation standards.
+Why it matters: Every project has different expectations.
+Reading this avoids accidental mistakes.
+> **Tip**: Look for things like coding style rules, required tools, or review processes.

+- `ISSUE` Tracker

+Where it is: On GitHub under the “Issues” tab.
+Purpose: A list of bugs, feature requests, and other tasks that need to be done.
+Why it matters: This is where you’ll often find beginner-friendly issues labeled like `good first issue` or `help wanted`.
+> **Tip**: Comment on an issue before working on it—many maintainers expect this.

+- PULL REQUESTS

+Where it is: On GitHub under the “Pull Requests” tab.
+Purpose: This is where contributors propose changes to the project.
+Why it matters: Your contribution won’t be added automatically—you submit a PR and wait for review.
+> **Tip**: Be polite, write clear descriptions, and be open to feedback.
+It’s part of the process.

+- LICENSE

+What it is: A file that tells you how the project can be used or reused.
+Purpose: Explains your legal rights to use, modify, and distribute the code.
+Why it matters: Some licenses are very open (like MIT), while others have restrictions.
+> **Tip**: You don’t need to be a lawyer—but knowing whether something is “free to use” is essential.

 ## Forking, Cloning, Branches, and Pull Requests

+If you happen to see a mistake or would like to add or edit information in someone's book, you don't edit the original book—you copy your own first, work on it, then suggest your changes.
+The same . . .

 ## Writing Meaningful Commit Messages
 ## Commit Git/GitHub Workflows
 ## How to Write Good Documentation as a Contributor